“The art of eating is more difficult to master than the art of cooking” —Controversial Cook

 There are chefs that don’t cook very well and cooks who cooks very well.
-And if one looks around nowadays one will notice that there are people at the top of businesses, institutions, organizations or politics that should be at the bottom of the ladder or not there at all, and others that are at the bottom doing all sorts of menial jobs who could be at the top and do very well.
+And looking around nowadays one will notice that there are people at the top of businesses, institutions, organizations or politics that should be at the bottom of the ladder or not there at all, and others that are at the bottom doing all sorts of menial jobs who could be at the top and do very well.
 To me it often seems that nowadays we live in a sort of upside down social meritocracy.

 I live in Londinium, an ancient Roman city that is nowadays the capital of Britain with the name of London.
-I came to it in my early twenties working in hotels and restaurants in order to earn a living and to learn English and sometimes happily others reluctantly I stayed in it ever since.
+I came to it in my early twenties working in hotels and restaurants to earn a living and learning English and sometimes happily others reluctantly I stayed in it ever since.
 I confess that to this day I can never make up my mind whether I like this city or not.
 It seems that my feelings about it are as changeable as the local weather.

-It’s a metropolis with many good things and others not so good like everywhere else I suppose.
+It’s a metropolis with many good things and others not so like everywhere else.
 Its main problem in my view is that the maximum number of words that most people nowadays say to each other when they meet are four which are: “Hello, how are you?” end of the conversation and off they go making you wonder why they bothered to say it.
 Somehow Londoners with their hasty, unsocial behaviour remind me of the white rabbit of Wonderland who was always in too much of a hurry to find the time to talk to anybody.
 That is why I often call it: ‘White Rabbits City’.

 It’s not a coincidence that a recent study made by the Cambridge university has rated London the most unfriendly city in the UK with Scotland the most friendly.
 Having lived in both places I’ve always said it for donkey years but of course… the experts who discovered it many decades later got the credit for it.

-Therefore when people asked me what I do in life given their restricted verbal interaction and the many activities that I do it would take me some time to explain it to them quickly enough for them not to start to slumber or dart off.
+Therefore when people asked me what I do in life given their minimalist verbal interaction and the many activities that I do it would take me some time to explain it to them quickly enough for them not to start to slumber or dart off.
 In the end I got so fed up with their tendency to fall asleep or vanish and my inability to stretch their pitiable attention span that I found a shortcut to make them understand it before they started to nod off.